How To Choose a Mortgage Broker: The Essential 2023 Guide

 Brokers such as Boon Brokers do not charge you a fee at any stage.
 We receive commission from the lender instead.

 When choosing a mortgage broker, there are some key questions to ask that will help you determine whether they will suit your needs.
 These questions include:

 If your mortgage broker is whole-of-market, they will have access to all of the available mortgage deals on the market, so they are more likely to find you the best deal.

 Will you tell me about mortgages that are only available directly from lenders?

 If you don’t ask them this question, then they probably won’t tell you whether or not they check the deals that are directly from lenders.

 So, make sure you ask this question, as you could be missing out on deals that are only offered direct from the lender.

 What are your fees and charges?

-They should tell you exactly what they will charge, whether that is a flat fee, a percentage of your mortgage or whether they charge a commission to the lender.
+Mortgage brokers operate differently when it comes to their fees.
+They should tell you exactly what they charge, whether it is a flat fee, a percentage of your mortgage or if they charge commission to the lender.